 Hi, I’m Shelby Cox.

-I am a Ph.D. candidate at the University of Michigan working with David Speyer.
-I work in algebraic statistics and use tools from tropical geometry, algebraic geometry, commutative algebra, and combinatorics.
-I am particularly interested in problems in phylogenetics.
+I completed my Ph.D. at the University of Michigan with David Speyer in May 2024.
 I received my B.S. in mathematics and B.A. in linguistics from UMass Amherst, where I was advised by Jenia Tevelev.

 Here is my CV.